Frequently Asked Questions

 What direction should I ride the trail in?

-Generally, the trail is ridden from North to South (and slightly to the West) (Tūroa to the Tasman Sea).
-Ohakune Old Coach Road is often ridden from Horopito back to Ohakune when ridden as a standalone ride to simplify logistics and to make the most of the overall descent.
+Riding sections?
+Ride them your way.
+Our shuttle operators have sorted the easiest logistics to ensure you have a fun adventure.
+For example Te Hangāruru and Ohakune Old Coach Road are most often ridden from the north back to Ohakune when ridden as a standalone ride to simplify logistics and to make the most of the overall descent.

 What is the correct route?